pdgetrf/arktos-bug-bash/README.md

 The host endpoint is in the [tenant name].kubeconfig file.
 It runs in AWS.

 ## Prepare kubectl
-Compile kubectl from arktos master repo
+Compile kubectl from arktos master repo on your own machine, and make sure PATH is set correctly to pick it up.

 ## Get Certs